CERT-Polska/n6/docs/guides/new_source/collectors/classes.md

 What the `BaseCollector` class does for us is dividing collectors logic into 6 different methods.
-The method `get_output_components` glues them back together (yes, it is a *template method* - if you are familiar with programming desing patterns).
+The method `get_output_components` glues them back together (yes, it is a *template method* - if you are familiar with programming design patterns).
 Its return value contains all you need to export the collected data as a RabbitMQ message; it is a 3-tuple consisting of: the AMQP routing key, the output data body and a dict of AMQP message properties (typically, these three items are ready